Doctor of Ministry

 - 97% of graduates reported that a Luther Rice education improved the quality of their ministry experience

-- 4 core courses completed during week-long modules on-campus, with the remaining credits 100% online
+- 4 core courses completed during week-long modules (attend online via Zoom or on-campus)

 Program Introduction Video